statamic/docs/content/collections/docs/installation.md

 ## Alpha prerequisites

-Once Statamic is out of alpha, Statamic will be publicly available on Packagist.
+Once Statamic is out of alpha, Statamic will be publicly available on [Packagist][packagist].
 During the alpha period, you'll need to maintain a local versions of the packages, which Composer will reference when you create your sites.

 1. Clone the `statamic/cms` package.